Skip to content

 After you have bought a Le Creuset pan, never pre-heat the cast iron on high heat because cast iron holds the heat in better than other pans.
 You will burn your food.
 The only time to use high temperatures with cast iron is when you want to boil water.

 If you want to do dry cooking, Le Creuset may not work as well for it.
-Except for its grill pans, the enamel surfaces from Le Creuset don’t lend themselves to this style of cooking.
-Oil, liquid, fat, or butter should cover the whole pan before heating it.
+Except for its grill pans, the enamel surfaces from Le Creuset don’t lend themselves to this cooking style.
+Oil, liquid, fat, or butter should cover the pan before heating it.

 Never preheat a Le Creuset pan without liquid because this can damage the enamel.
-When you pay upwards of $200 for a pan, you don’t want to damage it.
+You don’t want to damage a pan when you pay upwards of $200 for a pan.

 Links are at the bottom of the page to great articles that go into a lot more detail about Le Creuset Dutch ovens, cookware, and accessories.